Our readers keep the lights on and the coffee maker working hard! As an Amazon Associate, I earn from qualifying purchases.

 What works

-- Kills creeping Charlie and thistle overnight
+- Strong on creeping Charlie and thistle in turf

 - Concentrate format delivers excellent value per gallon mixed